sahilsopankar14/sihtopics/PRE_Commited_PS/PS_26007_Low_Visibility_mines.md

 | Wiring/connectors | — | ₹ |
 | **Total** | | **₹** |

-Then ask:
+The following deployment question should then be evaluated:

 Could a mine realistically deploy this on 10, 100 or 500 vehicles?
-That's where your project becomes commercially interesting.
+That is where the project becomes commercially interesting.

-43. Ruggedization Research
+## 43. Ruggedization Research
-Remember:
-You aren't building this for a college laboratory.
+The system is not intended solely for a college laboratory.
-You're building for:
+It is intended for operation under:

 rain
 mud